We're really pleased that you would like to find out more about the CILIP Carnegie and Kate Greenaway shadowing scheme.

 Every spring, CILIP: The Chartered Institute of Library & Information Professionals invites reading groups in libraries, schools, homes... in fact, anywhere there are children and young people and books, to get involved with shadowing.

 Children and young people 'shadow' the judging process for the CILIP Carnegie and Kate Greenaway Children's Book Awards; they read, discuss and review the books on each shortlist selected by CILIP's panel of Librarian judges and engage in reading related activity online.

 Young people taking part are known as 'shadowers'.
 The scheme has thousands of registered reading groups across the UK and Internationally - engaging tens of thousands of children and young people in reading.

-CILIP works with specialists to create reader development and visual literacy activities to accompany every book on the shortlist.
-In addition ALCS, the Authors' Licensing and Collecting Society provide copyright awareness activity packs, Renaissance Learning provide Accelerated Reader quizzes and Peters are the official book supplier offering 35% off shortlist packs plus free delivery and free jacketing on all orders.
+CILIP works with specialists, including CLPE (Centre for Literacy in Primary Education) and EMC (English and Media Centre) to create teaching notes and resources to accompany every book on the shortlist.
+In addition ALCS, the Authors' Licensing and Collecting Society provide copyright awareness activity packs and Peters, the official book supplier, offer 35% off shortlist packs plus free delivery and free jacketing on all orders.

 A recent poll of shadowers revealed:

 - 89% think Carnegie and Kate Greenaway shortlists introduce them to new books they otherwise might not have read

 - 70% talk to their librarian more when reading the shortlists

 - 79% say reading and discussing the books on the shortlists makes them think more about the books they read.